alanepaull/xapi/recipes/vle/answered_questions.md

 ### Object

-The object identifies the question.
+The Object identifies the question or questions.

 ### Entity properties:
 <table>